burningwave/core/README.md

 **This library is tested for Java versions ranging from 8 to 13 and is also useful for creating classes during runtime, facilitate the use of reflection and much more...**

-Below you will find how to include BurningWave core in you're projects and a simple code example and in the [wiki](https://github.com/burningwave/core/wiki) you will find more detailed examples.
+Below you will find how to include BurningWave core in your projects and a simple code example and in the [wiki](https://github.com/burningwave/core/wiki) you will find more detailed examples.

 ## Get started